Study Programs in Copenhagen: Community, Transformation, and Biodiversity, that contributes more than it consumes

 -

-The Beehive, Hamburg – A dynamic living and working environment designed by the Danish architecture firm WERK in collaboration with Baugemeinschaft Halbinsulaner.
-A prime example of how Danish architecture is making its mark on the international stage.
+The Beehive, Hamburg: A dynamic living and working environment designed by the Danish studio WERK in collaboration with Baugemeinschaft Halbinsulaner.
+A strong example of how Danish architecture continues to shape the international landscape.